Philodendron Varieties: 57 Different Types of Philodendron

 Although native to South America, this Philodendron variety does not climb or vine, as others in this plant family.
 Instead, they grow up with a thick stem similar to a tree-like structure.

-The Green Congo makes a terrific floor plant, although you can find smaller varieties for compact spaces.
+Green Congo makes a terrific floor plant, although you can find smaller ones for compact spaces.
 They produce fragrant flowers that vary in color from red, green, or white for a breathtaking display in any home or office space.

 Hastatum

-The Hastatum is also known as the Silver Sword Philodendron because its striking metallic silver-blue foliage is elongated and sword-shaped.
-These leaves become more triangular and pointed as the Hastatum grows and matures.
+The Hastatum Philodendron is also known as Silver Sword because its striking metallic silver-blue foliage is elongated and sword-shaped.
+These leaves become more triangular and pointed as it grows and matures.
 Native to Central and South America, they prefer identical climates to other Philodendron varieties.

-The leaves may be greyish or pale green with a blue tinge during its growth stages, which darkens to green with age.
-This plant will eventually produce white flowers, although they may take years to be visible, and does not happen often living indoors.
+The leaves may be greyish or pale green with a blue tinge during their growth stages, which darkens to green with age.
+This plant will eventually produce white flowers, although they may take years to be visible, and this does not happen often living indoors.

 Heartleaf